material-components/material-components-web/packages/mdc-drawer/README.md

 ### JavaScript Instantiation

-For the standard drawer, the list must be instantiated for appropriate keyboard interaction:
+For permanently visible drawer, the list must be instantiated for appropriate keyboard interaction:

 ```js
 import {MDCList} from "@material/list";